simshard/djangotutorial/README.md

     An admin site that lets you add, change, and delete polls.

-    using tailwind css  and daiyUI components
+    using tailwind css  and daisyUI components https://daisyui.com/

 __starting the webserver__